poglodjan/CNNs_PoglodJan_PaulinaKulczyk/README.md

 ### 📘 `CCN_ensemble_models.ipynb`
 We propose an **ensemble learning** approach using the best-performing models.
 This notebook combines CNNs trained on different augmentations (e.g., sepia, flipped) and specialized models to improve classification—especially for challenging classes like cats and dogs.

-### 📘 `Project Report`
+### 📘 `CNNetworks_Project.pdf`
-The file CNNetworks_Project.pdf is our detailed report, documenting our work, methodology, experiments, and findings.
+A detailed report, documenting our work, methodology, experiments, and findings.
 It includes:
 - Overview of our research
 - Model architectures used
 - Training process and results